enjoycok/enjoycok.github.io/index.md

 ## OS

 OS projs are not started.
-My goal is to go through all of them.
-I will only skip projs if I think the knowledge it provides is more advanced than basic or necessary.
+My goal is to go through all of them at least.

 [hw0~hw3](https://github.com/enjoycok-hw/os-hw)